suchandanreddy/sdwan-webhooks/README.md

  * Debugger PIN: 216-076-679
 ```

-Sample JSON output on webhook server on receiving notifications from the vManage.
+Sample JSON output on webhook server on receiving notifications from vManage.

 <pre>